Datasance/potctl/docs/md/iofogctl_rename_application.md

 ```
       --debug              Toggle for displaying verbose output of API clients (HTTP and SSH)
   -n, --namespace string   Namespace to execute respective command within (default "default")
-  -v, --verbose            Toggle for displaying verbose output of iofogctl
+  -v, --verbose            Toggle for displaying verbose output of potctl
 ```

 ### SEE ALSO

-* [iofogctl rename](iofogctl_rename.md)	 - Rename the iofog resources that are currently deployed
+* [potctl rename](potctl_rename.md)	 - Rename the iofog resources that are currently deployed